 The number of stadiums selected for the Competition shall be determined by FIFA at the conclusion of the stadium selection process.
-The minimum will be six.
+The minimum will be eight.

 The member association(s) shall provide a minimum of eight proposed stadiums in their bid.
+However, for the purposes of a selection process, FIFA would encourage a proposal of more than eight stadiums if feasible provided that such additional stadiums are suitable and available.